krdiamond/Vue_Template_Syntax/README.md

 # VUE TEMPLATE SYSTEM

 ## Interpolations with Mustache Syntax (curly braces)
-- TEXT: The mustache tag will be replaced by the value property on the corresponding data object
+- TEXT: The mustache tag will be replaced by the value property on the corresponding data object.
 ```
 <h2> {{ a }} </h2>
 ```